Bosch IoT Rollouts Documentation

 lastControllerRequestAt=ge=${OVERDUE_TS}

-Gives all targets which are not overdue (i.e. were online recently).
+Gives all targets that are not overdue (i.e. were online recently).

 installedds.name==MyDS and installedds.version==1.0.0

-Gives all targets which have distribution set ‘MyDS’ with version ‘1.0.0’ installed.
+Gives all targets that have distribution set ‘MyDS’ with version ‘1.0.0’ installed.

 attribute.hw.rev==1.0